yolossn/yolossn/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+- 🔍 Looking for opportunities in distributed systems.

-- 🌱 I’m currently learning Kubernetes Internals.
+- 📚 Currently learning Kubernetes Internals.
-- 👯 I’m looking to collaborate on Microservices, Backend.
-- 🤔 I’m looking for help with Distributed systems.
+- 🤔 Interests: Distributed systems, Microservices.
 - 📫 How to reach me: @yolossn in major social media platforms.